 As the temperature rises, so do your opportunities to commune with nature.
 Do not let poison ivy ruin your plans!

 The next morning, Johanna awoke to find a slightly uncomfortable rash erupting on her arms and lower legs.
 So did her daughters.
 Over the course of the day, their rashes grew progressively worse.
-By Monday morning the three were scratching furiously.
+By the second morning the 3 were scratching furiously.
 By mid-afternoon, they were in the doctor's office.
 The diagnosis?
 Poison ivy.

 The culprit behind the extremely uncomfortable allergic skin rash of poison ivy, oak, and sumac is urushiol (pronounced "you-ROO-shee-ol"), an oily substance found in every part of the plant except the pollen.
 Upon contact with the skin, urushiol is almost immediately absorbed.
 If not removed quickly—within about 10 minutes—an allergic reaction (in most people) begins with redness and swelling followed by extreme itchiness, and then by blisters (filled with a yellowish fluid) that can break open, causing crusting and scaling.

-Most people do not develop a rash upon first exposure, but rather after repeated exposures.
+Most people do not develop a rash upon first exposure, but rather after repeated exposures, and some will never react.
 In addition, sensitivity to urushiol often decreases with age, so children tend to be much more susceptible to urushiol-caused rashes than adults.

 Despite what you may have heard, you cannot catch the rash from someone who has it, nor can you spread the rash from one part of your body to another by scratching.
 You must have direct contact with urushiol yourself.